Markela-prog/DeepDive/README.md

 ## When to split up components

+Up to you!

+1) Separation of Concerns (Every component should only do "one thing")
+2) Simplicity and Code Colocation

 ## Extend built-in component

 Your component elements do end up in the real DOM!